 Now, in order for any language truly to express value – that is, for a language to have any meaning – it needs more than a shared substrate.
 Language needs a medium through which to flow.
 Natural language uses carbon as a substrate and us – human beings, the things Tom Robbins once described as “a way water invented to transport itself between rivers” – as its medium.
 However, programming languages have only a bunch of disparate computer protocols that often don’t play nicely together as their medium.
 That is, until 2009.

 In the same way the programming languages not only carry thought, but action, across vast distances at the speed of light, Bitcoin was the first network and programming language that could not only carry value, but actually transfer it across vast distances far more quickly than we have ever been able to do before.
 That’s awesome in and of itself, but – due to its limited scripting language – transferring value by means of sending cryptographically meaningful messages is pretty much all Bitcoin can do.

 Which brings us, at long last, to Ethereum.
 With a much richer internal scripting language, Ethereum can not only carry and transfer value, it can define it dynamically by virtue of autonomous programs running in what can be imagined as a shared, global computer.

-Using binary as a working candidate for a perfect language works well because what really matters is how our language is interpreted*, i.e. how we are read by others around us.
-Well, we have a programmable substrate – silicon – on which binary is the native tongue and now * a programmable medium – Ethereum – which is both a shared, transactional history and a single, global computer capable of running linguistic programs made by humans.
+Using binary as a candidate for a perfect language works well because what really matters is how our language is interpreted, i.e. how we are read by others around us.
+Well, we have a programmable substrate – silicon – on which binary is the native tongue and we now a programmable medium – Ethereum – which is both a shared, transactional history and a single, global computer capable of running linguistic programs made by humans.
 Reading from and writing to this network are well-defined operations that allow both humans and programs to communicate more efficiently and securely.